MSF2141/Pewlett-Hackard-Analysis./README.md

 # Employee Database Analysis

 ## Objective
-Analyzis of the HR data for the PH company to know the number of retiring employes - specifically, the number of retiring employees by title.
+Analysis of the HR data for the PH company to know the number of retiring employes - specifically, the number of retiring employees by title.

 ## Softwares
-Quick DBD
+- Quick DBD
-PostgreSQL and pgAdmin 4
+- PostgreSQL and pgAdmin 4

 ## Analysis
 Create the Employee Database from six (6) source tables based on the following entity relationship diagram: